RobotLocomotion/drake/tools/wheel/README.rst

 - ``/tmp/drake-wheel-build``:
   Symlink to the per-build unique build root

+- ``/tmp/drake-wheel-test``:
+  Symlink to the per-build unique build root

 - ``${HOME}/.drake-wheel-build
-  Contains the per-build unique build root
+  Contains the per-build unique build and test roots

 Starting from a provisioned wheel building environment (installed via ``setup/install_prereqs --developer``), the builder invokes